usafa-astro-331/astro-331-2023-fall/labs/lab_02_remote_sensing/README.md

 - Transfer all captured images to your group's storage location (your computer or share drive)
 - Disconnect the micro-USB to USB cable from your laptop and the Arduino microcontroller
-- Remove the ESD wrist straps and replace them in the bag at your lab station.
 - Replace all items at your lab station the way you found them.
-- Close the GUI, close the Arduino IDE, and log out of the laptop.
-- Have your instructor check off your lab station before you depart.
+- Have your instructor check your lab station before you depart.

 ## Data Reduction (after the lab)